Rabies in Niagara

 Rabies is a viral disease that attacks the central nervous system of all mammals, including humans.

-Rabies usually spreads to humans from the bite of an infected animal.
+Rabies usually spreads to humans from the bite or scratch of an infected animal.
 Once symptoms appear, rabies is almost always fatal.

-In Niagara, bats, foxes, dogs and raccoons are the main animals to be careful around.
-Small mammals, such as mice, gerbils and hamsters have also been known to transmit rabies.
+In Niagara, bats, skunks, raccoons, dogs and cats are the main animals to be careful around.
+Small mammals such as mice, chipmunks and squirrels are only rarely found to be infected with rabies.

-Animals that are rabid will show a variety of signs ranging from withdrawal to aggression.
+It may be hard to determine if an animal is rabid as they can show a variety of signs ranging from withdrawal to aggression.

 Rabies investigations often involve external agencies, such as the local SPCA and health care providers.
 If you are one of these agencies, see rabies information for health care professionals.